faramarzamirshahi/surfs_up/README.md

 ![Oahu average precipitations over years](Resources/PrcpOverYears.png)<br>
 We notice that apart from year 2010 the average precipations do not change much between June and December

+### In conclusion we can say that Oahu is a suitable location for a sustainable surf and ice cream shop business year-round.